SolsticeSpectrum/challenge/README.md

 ### Step 3: Start Solving the Challenge

+# Python

 Open the `EncodingChallenge.py` file and locate the `Encoder` class.
 You need to implement the `encode` function inside this class.
+Once you've implemented the `encode` function, you can run `python EncodingChallenge.py` to verify the solution.

+# Java

+Open the `EncodingChallenge.java` file and locate the `Encoder` class.
+You need to implement the `encode` function inside this class.
+Once you've implemented the `encode` function, you can run `java EncodingChallenge.py` to verify the solution.

+# Rust

+Navigate to `rust_challenge` and open `decoder.rs` to study its implementation.
+Then you need to implement the `encode` function inside `encoder.rs`.
-Once you've implemented the `encode` function, you can run the provided test cases to verify your solution.
+Once you've implemented the `encode` function, you can run `cargo run` to verify the solution.